xeroc/LaTeX-PaperWallet/README.md

 		$ ./generate-wallet.sh -k 1Pattern
 		press Ctrl + C when You have enough
 		View/edit your wallet.csv
+3. Uncomment _ONE_ note layout input line in 'paperWallet.tex' (line 41-48)
 2. Generate the PDF
 	$ ./generate.sh
 3. Print